seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 For this test, we browse to the Wellness section and use the sort by and show in stock functionalities.

 ### TC8 - Triangle Rewards
+For this test, we navigate to the external Triangle rewards site, and from there go to the "learn more" page, and their YouTube page.

 # Explain the use of assertions and checkpoints